Fellowship Information for Doctoral Students

 The Graduate School of Arts and Sciences, through individual departments, awards fellowships solely on the basis of demonstrated academic merit in recognition of academic achievement and in expectation of scholarly success.
-Students admitted to an Arts and Sciences Ph.D. program receive a commitment of multiyear support as indicated in the official letter of admission from the dean.
-This multiyear support is composed of a combination of fellowships and teaching or research assistantships.
+Students admitted to an Arts and Sciences doctoral program receive a guarantee of multiyear support as indicated in the official letter of admission from the Dean.
+Detailed financial breakdowns of this fellowship support may be viewed on the following pages:

 All departments provide a nine-month standard stipend, the level of which is established each spring for the following academic year.
-Natural sciences departments may supplement the stipend and/or provide summer research appointments.
-Humanities and social sciences departments also provide annual summer fellowships.
-Multiyear fellowships also cover tuition, the Health Services Fee and basic medical insurance premiums under the University's Student Health Insurance Program and the University Facilities Fee, and the International Service Charge (if applicable); students will be responsible for all other fees, such as the Student Activity Fee, and the Document Fee.
-Tuition and all fees will be assessed for students who are not covered under a GSAS fellowship.
+Salaries for student officers of instruction and research are set according to the terms of the contract with SWC-UAW.
+Natural Sciences departments may supplement the stipend and/or provide summer research appointments.
+Humanities and Social Science departments also provide annual summer fellowships beginning in the summer after the first year.
+Fellowships during the guaranteed-funding years also cover tuition, the Health and Related Services Fee, and basic medical insurance premiums under the University's Student Health Insurance Program, the University Service and Support Fee, and the International Service Charge (if applicable).
+Students are responsible for paying for the following fees and expenses themselves:

 In signifying acceptance of a fellowship award from the Graduate School of Arts and Sciences, a student acknowledges his or her understanding of the fellowship regulations stated on the Graduate School of Arts and Sciences website regarding registration and maintaining New York City residence.

 Students who win external funding should refer to the External Fellowship Policy.
-It is the responsibility of the Fellow to report outside awards to the GSAS Office of Financial Aid.
+It is the responsibility of the fellow to report outside awards to the GSAS Office of Financial Aid.